silas-stuart/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13.Create a script that creates a directory with permissions 751 14.Change current group to another group
-15.Change the owner to a certain user from a certain user
+15.Change the owner to a certain user from a certain user 16.Write a script that changes the owner and the group owner